Looking after the railway

 Maintenance

 Maintenance is the day-to-day upkeep of the network.
-Our maintenance employees support our operations and project teams by making sure every part of our infrastructure – such as signals and power supplies, or assets such as track and bridges – is maintained and in good working order.
+Our maintenance employees help our operations and project teams.
+They ensure all parts of our infrastructure are maintained and working well.
+This includes signals and power supplies, and assets like tracks and bridges, are maintained and working well.

 Week on the Network